-Refer to Figure 8-1 when completing these steps to remove the power from the system.
+Refer to Figure 8-1 when completing these steps to remove the power from the system:

 - 1. Locate the power switch 1 and the power connector 2. - 2.
-Place the power switch $\boxed{1}$ in the 0 (OFF) position. - 3.
+Place the power switch 0 in the 0 (OFF) position.
+Note that you should press the side marked 1 so that the side marked 0 becomes visible. - 3.
 Do not remove the power cord from the power connector 2.
 The power cord provides the ground for ESD protection.